UPPER PINE CREEK (and "Overlooked Peak")

 A hike up Upper Pine Creek and back is moderately strenuous and could take between 2-4 hours at a moderate pace.
 Once in the drainage, the hiking is fairly easy and the scenery is quite pleasant and family-friendly.
 Sections of wide sandy streambed are interspersed with sections of interesting slickrock shelves.
 Note that Upper Pine Creek is more of an open wash than a deep canyon, so don't expect any dramatic slot canyon-type sections.

-pleasant scenery in the open wash of Upper Pine Creek (Zion National Park) -- © 2010 Joe Braun Photography
+Upper Pine Creek photo (Zion National Park) -- © 2010 Joe Braun Photography

 After roughly .7 miles of easy going, you will reach a more congested section of canyon with several large boulders, ending at a tall sandy slope.
 While it is possible to scramble up the slope to get further up the canyon, it's much easier to backtrack out of the congested boulder section and look for an easier scramble up some slickrock on the west side of the canyon.
 The scramble is short and is not exposed and it will take you right to a sandy drywash in the upper section of Upper Pine Creek.